marcosuma/spam-management-service-backend/README.md

 # Introduction

-This is the backend implementation of the "Spam Reporting Management System".
+This is the backend implementation of the "Spam Management System (SMS)".
+Its corresponding frontend can be found [here](https://github.com/marcosuma/spam-management-service-frontend).
 It is a very simple backend implementation that allows to mainly do two things:

 - Retrieve a list of active tickets (whose related content is either active/open or removed/blocked)